Ksjif/docs/content/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization.md

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
 {% data reusables.organizations.verified-domains %}
-1. To the right of the domain to remove, click {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}, then click **Delete**.
+1. To the right of the domain to remove, cli ck {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}, then click **Delete**.
     !["Delete" for a domain](/assets/images/help/organizations/domains-delete.png)